Rupee crash forces Indian holidaymakers to ditch Italy for Goa

 While this will be a blow for domestic tour operators promoting overseas travel it will be a shot in the arm for India's stagnant hospitality sector, which is reeling as high inflation and rising import costs eat away at profit margins.

-"There is a lot of optimism in the hotel industry that, for both these reasons - it being cheaper for inbound travellers and a substitute for outbound travellers - we expect to have a good winter," said Dilip Puri, managing director, India at Starwood Hotels.
+"There is a lot of optimism in the hotel industry that, for both these reasons - it being cheaper for inbound travelers and a substitute for outbound travelers - we expect to have a good winter," said Dilip Puri, managing director, India at Starwood Hotels.

 The Indian rupee hit a record low of 68.85 against the dollar on Wednesday - down about 20 percent for the year - despite multiple attempts by the government to calm investors' concerns.
 Emerging markets more broadly are being hit by capital outflows in anticipation of a reduction in U.S. monetary stimulus.
 The rupee recovered some ground on Thursday.